The Diversion

 Enter Don Antonio, Marcela’s brother

-Marcela Look how he arrives preoccupied,
+Look how he arrives preoccupied,

 so much so that he does not notice us.455